 Combine apples, 1 cup sugar, 3 tablespoons flour, and cinnamon in large bowl; toss to coat.
 Spoon apple mixture into prepared crust.
 Dot apple mixture with 3 tablespoons butter.

 Roll out second ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place dough over filling; unfold.
 Trim, seal and crimp or flute edge.
 Cut 5 or 6 large slits in top crust.
 Sprinkle top of crust evenly with 2 tablespoons sugar.

 Cover edge of crust with 2-inch strip of aluminum foil.
-Bake for 45 minutes; remove foil.
-Continue baking for 10 to 20 minutes or until crust is lightly browned and juice begins to bubble through slits in crust.
-Let pie stand 20 to 30 minutes before cutting.
+Bake 45 minutes; remove foil.
+Continue baking 10-20 minutes or until crust is lightly browned and juice begins to bubble through slits in crust.
+Cool 20-30 minutes before cutting.